stephan-double-u/cross-language-validation-schema/README.md

 Requirements:
 - The array must contain at least one value.
 - _Null_ values are not allowed.
-- The quarters must be of type _number_.
+- The values must be of type _number_.
 - The optional key _nullEqualsTo_ determines how this constraint should be evaluated if the value of the associated property is _null_.
 - For this constraint the _nullEqualsTo_ default value is _false_.